yottaawesome/brainlet/README.md

 ## Rationale

-`brainlet` is intended to easily facilitate communication between components using a simple subscriber/publisher model.
-It is particularly effective for small scale SPAs in which something like `redux` simply adds too much complexity, but where components still need to communicate without having to pass props through a deeply nested hierarchy. `brainlet` can also be used to store application state using the `AppState.setStateData()` and `AppState.getStateData()` functions.
+`brainlet` is intended to easily facilitate communication between components for small-scale or medium-scale component-based SPAs (like React<sup>1</sup>) using a simple subscriber/publisher model. `brainlet` can also be used to store application state using the `AppState.setStateData()` and `AppState.getStateData()` functions.

 ## Basic use